karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ```

 - [ ] **Task 1: Deploy using Docker Compose**
-  - Navigate to the directory containing the `docker-compose.yml` file:
+  - Navigate to the directory containing the `compose.yaml` file:

     ```bash
-    cd path/to/docker-compose.yml
+    cd path/to/compose.yaml
     ```

   - Run the following command to start the containers in detached mode:

     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

 ##### Security Considerations